mozilla/foundation-security-advisories/README.md

 DirectWrite font-face object, resulting in a potentially exploitable crash.
 ```

+> **NOTE:** There is no need to include the MFSA ID in the front matter, it will be extracted from the file name.

 > **NOTE:** HTML is valid Markdown.
 So if you need extra features or classes, just add them.

 ### Metadata spec